jaceryann/ecommerce_search/README.md

 ## Building a Dataframe

-My preference for building a Pandas dataframe is to create a dictionary of lists (where each key is a dataframe variable with a list of values for every record) and then applying the **from_dict** method on that dictionary.
-Each of the data gathering techniques, then, will be to build a list.
+My preference for building a data set in Python is the Pandas dataframe.
+Specifically, I find it easiest to create a dictionary of lists (where each key is a dataframe variable with a list of values for every record) and then applying the **from_dict** method on that dictionary to create the dataframe.
+Each of the data gathering techniques, then, will involve gathering the data from the search return into separate lists.

-To begin, make sure that all of the **s-item-container** class tags in the list have some information contained within the main tags as we are not interested in those that do not.
+To begin, make sure that all of the **div class="s-item-container"** tags in the list have some information contained within them as they are not of interest otherwise.
 The Beautiful Soup **contents** method will return each of the children of a Beutiful Soup object.
-The length of the **contents** will be 0 if no children are present.
-Use this with list comprehension to clean up the main product list.
+The length of the **contents** call will be 0 if no children are present.
+Use this information along with list comprehension to clean up the main product list.

 ```python
 prod_li = [bso for bso in prod_li if len(bso.contents) > 0]